safesoftware/fme-packager/README.md

 * Checks that transformer and format names are valid and well-formed.
 * Verifies that the transformer version in the package.yml is included in the FMX.
+* Requires that Custom Transformers be Linked Always, declare Python 3 support, and authored with a sufficiently recent version of FME Workbench.
 * Excludes components that are present in directories, but not listed in package.yml.
 * Cleans and rebuilds wheels for Python packages that are subdirectories of `python/`.